Dusun people: Traditional dances

 There are several traditional dances associated with the Dusuns based on different subgroups, such as magarang of the Liwan Dusun of Tambunan District, and modtomu sumirid (Kundasang Valley) and sumirid medtemu of the Liwan Dusun of Ranau District, sumirid lohobon of Gobukon Dusun of Kota Marudu District, botumban of Tagahas Dusun of Kiulu, Tuaran District, and pansok manamparai of Tagahas Dusun of Kota Marudu, Papar, and Penampang districts, the pinakang of Kimaragang Dusun of Kota Marudu and Pitas districts, sayau moginum and bakanjar of the Tatana Dusun of Kuala Penyu District, sumayau of the Lotud Dusun of Tuaran District, mongigol rinagang for the Tindal Dusun, and manaradan and mongigol tobilung for Tobilung Dusun of Kota Belud, Kota Marudu and Kota Kinabalu districts, and mongigol mangalai for the Tinagas Dusun of Ranau, Telupid, Beluran, and Kota Marudu districts, magunatip of Kujau (Kwijau) Dusun, mansayau of Nabaai Dusun, and sumayau of Gana Dusun of Keningau District. sirid-sirid, sumirid or sirid karamazan of Minokok Tompizos Dusun of Tongod and Keningau districts, and magalai labuk of Labuk Dusun of Beluran, Ranau, Sandakan and Telupid districts.
 The Kadazan sumazau dance are generally referred to as sumayau by the Dusuns.
+Among the Kimaragang Dusun, their traditional dance is called mongigol (men) and magandak (women) and the name of their music is pinakang with traditional instrument such as tagung (agung in Murut) and gabang kayu (xylophone).
+The Tinagas Dusun are known for their mongigol mangalai dance and various gong instrument sounds such as the borotinduk, gouting, sontuk toomod and solundoi.